s-sawadogo/s-sawadogo/README.md

 2. **Project B** - A brief description of Project B and its features.
 3. **Project C** - A brief description of Project C and its features.
 -->
-You can find more of my projects on my [GitHub profile](https://github.com/s-sawadogo).
+You can find more on my projects through my [GitHub profile](https://github.com/s-sawadogo).

 ## Get in Touch